How to Create a List in Bash Scripts? [2 Easy Methods]

 In Bash, there is no data type named “list”, but you can generate a list using bash scripts that you can use for your needs.
 Also, sometimes associative arrays are referred to as lists in Bash scripting.
 In this article, I will demonstrate how to create a list in Bash scripts and give some examples.

-2 Methods to List in Bash Scripts
+2 Methods to Create List Using Bash Scripts

 In this article, you are going to learn how to use loops and arrays to generate lists using Bash script.
 You can use either of the methods to create a list.
 Also, you will notice that while using an array, I have written all the contents of the list inside the array.
 On the other hand, when I used loops, the list was generated by the loop.